sigcsets/sigcse2016/authors/bofs.md

     may need to check your spam trap for the confirmation and later, acceptance or rejection notification.

-5. After receiving confirmation, go to the to review your submission for accuracy.
+5. After receiving confirmation, go to the submission site to review your submission for accuracy.

 {% include presenter-warning.html %}